Subscribe by Email

 Dr Deborah Lee, our visiting lecturer at CityLIS who is responsible for the Information Organisation module, has been awarded the 2017 IAML Uk&Irl E.T.
 Bryant Memorial Prize for her doctoral thesis “Modelling music: a theoretical approach to the classification of … Continue reading

 Student Perspectives is our series of guest posts written by current CityLIS students.
 This post is written by Petra Killoran who discusses the history of acronyms and their use in Library and Information Science, or HAULIS. *** Digital Libraries and … Continue reading

-We are delighted to welcome Shohana Nowrin to CityLIS.
-Here, Shohana briefly introduces herself and her research on information literacy. *** Hello everyone!!
-It’s me, Shohana Nowrin, and I am very excited to share with you all that I recently … Continue reading
+We are delighted to welcome Shohana Nowrin back to CityLIS as she begins her PhD research.
+Here, Shohana briefly introduces herself and her work on information literacy. *** Hello everyone!!
+It’s me, Shohana Nowrin, and I am very excited to … Continue reading

 CityLibrary staff would like to offer a workshop for CityLIS students giving an overview of using LibGuides technology to create subject topic and software guides and incorporating interactive content.
 LibGuides is an easy to use content management system used by thousands … Continue reading